iv-mexx/TelegramUITestRequestServer/README.md

 This project was built to enable communication of Unit Testcases (especially on iOS) with the Telegram Backend.

+The corresponding iOS Project with Testcases implemented [can be found here](https://github.com/iv-mexx/Telegram)

 ## Setup

 First, install the dependencies via `npm install`.